 - What's the counter-offer rent at which the landlord would be financially indifferent between replacing you or keeping you?

-That third number — the break-even rent — is your counter-offer target.
+That third number, the break-even rent.
+That is your counter-offer target.

 Calculate your counter-offer now